 - Summary of the experience and background which qualifies you to write the manuscript (approximately 100 words).

-- The category (or categories) in our subject index appropriate to your proposal.
+- The subject category (or categories) appropriate to your proposal.

 - The competitive advantage your book would have over its rivals.

 - The intended readership.